Digital trust service

 Digital Trust Service (DTS)

-The purpose of a Digital Trust Service (DTS) is to addresses this growing challenge by enabling participants to rely on a single trusted framework.
+The purpose of a Digital Trust Service (DTS) is to address this growing challenge by enabling participants to rely on a single trusted framework.
 This simplifies interactions, as participants need to establish trust only with the DTS itself rather than with each individual entity.
 It is the network operator’s responsibility to establish and maintain trust in different digital entities, and then use a DTS to reflect that trust to all other participants.

 This approach fosters a more scalable and cohesive network, where participants can confidently engage in digital interactions, knowing that the DTS safeguards their interests.
 This enables participants to enhance their operations, contributes to economic growth, and improves the user experience, all while fostering a more secure and trusted digital environment.